yiyuwang/AffVids_mvpa/README.md

 ---
 ## Neural Predictors of Subjective Fear depend on the Situation
-This is the repo for hosting the analysis code for our paper <i> Neural Predictors of Fear depend on the Situation </i> published at Journal Of Neuroscience.
-If you have any questions, or find any bugs (or broken links), please email me at yiyuwang@stanford.edu.
-A copy of a preprint is available [here](https://www.biorxiv.org/content/10.1101/2022.10.20.513114v1).
+This repository contains the analysis code for our paper Neural Predictors of Fear Depend on the Situation, published in the Journal of Neuroscience.
+If you have any questions, please feel free to contact me via email.
+A preprint of the paper is available [here](https://www.biorxiv.org/content/10.1101/2022.10.20.513114v1).

 ### Data
 LASSOPCR+Searchlight results, permutation test results, and behavioral data can be downloaded here: